darekbtw/JP-Discord-Translation-Bot/README.md

 This project is a starting point and there are many improvements and updates that are planned to be pushed.
 The end goal is automating a Japanese learning Discord group.

+## Collaboration

+If you wish to add on to this project, feel free to email me at dareksnowak@gmail.com